State Career Development Conference

 After participating in competitive events during the day, you will have free time to meet and socialize with other Michigan DECA members.
 Members will also elect the new Michigan DECA State Executive Council who will lead us into another exciting DECA year.

-The fee will cover two meal vouchers for the TCF Center (formerly Cobo Center) food court (good any day during the conference), a People Mover weekend pass, registration materials, entertainment on Friday evening (to be announced) and conference administrative expenses.
+The fee will cover two meal vouchers for the TCF Center food court (good any day during the conference), a People Mover weekend pass, registration materials, admission to all sessions, and conference administrative expenses.
 All other meals are the responsibility of the attendee.